ChiragBhoyar14/BloodBankAPI/README.md

 ## Overview

 The BloodBank API is a .NET-based application designed to manage blood donor information.
-It includes functionality for user registration, login, searching available blood donors, and more.
-This API utilizes JWT for authentication and provides endpoints for various operations related to blood donation.
+It provides functionality for user registration, login, searching available blood donors, and more.
+The API uses JWT (JSON Web Tokens) for secure authentication and supports various operations related to blood donation.

 ## Features

-- **User Registration**: Allows new blood donors to register.
+- **User Registration**: Allows new blood donors to register with the system.
-- **Login**: Authenticates users and generates JWT tokens.
+- **Login**: Authenticates users and generates JWT tokens for secure access.
-- **Search for Donors**: Searches for available blood donors based on criteria.
+- **Search for Donors**: Enables searching for available blood donors based on specified criteria.
-- **JWT Authentication**: Secure access to API endpoints using JWT tokens.
+- **JWT Authentication**: Provides secure access to API endpoints using JWT tokens for authentication.

 ## Technologies Used

 - **.NET 8**: Framework for building the API.
-- **JWT**: JSON Web Token for authentication.
+- **JWT (JSON Web Tokens)**: Used for secure authentication and authorization.
-- **ADO.NET**:Build connection with database.
+- **ADO.NET**: Used for database connectivity and operations.
-- **Microsoft.Extensions.Configuration**: Configuration management.
+- **Microsoft.Extensions.Configuration**: Manages application configuration.
-- **Microsoft.IdentityModel.Tokens**: Token generation and validation.
+- **Microsoft.IdentityModel.Tokens**: Handles token generation and validation.

+## Architecture

+The API is designed using the Three-Tier Architecture, which includes:

+1. **Presentation Layer**: Handles user interaction through API endpoints.
+2. **Business Logic Layer (BLL)**: Contains core business logic for processing requests and applying business rules.
+3. **Data Access Layer (DAL)**: Manages data retrieval and persistence operations.

+## Design Patterns

+- **Repository Pattern**: Abstracts the data access layer, providing a collection-like interface for accessing domain objects.

 ## Getting Started